How to Block Magisk & Magisk Root in Android Apps

 Appdome Anti-Reversing protection along with Anti-Tampering and Anti-Debugging defend any mobile app against tampering, malicious debugging. and reverse engineering, acting as a solid first line of defense.
 Appdome’s Block Magisk Manager is designed to complement, reinforce, and build upon these other features and defend against experienced cybercriminals using specialized tools.

-Prerequisites for Using Block Magisk:
+Prerequisites for Using Appdome's Block Magisk Plugins:

 To use Appdome’s mobile app security build system to Block Magisk, Magisk Manager, Zygisk and other Magisk modules , you’ll need: